First Central American Civil War: Liberal–conservative conflict

 The two largest political factions in the Federal Republic of Central America were the liberals and the conservatives.
-(Note: Contemporary conservatives referred to themselves as "moderates" instead of conservatives.)
+(Note: Contemporary conservatives in the Federal Republic of Central America referred to themselves as "moderates" instead of conservatives.)
 The liberals and conservatives were not organized political party but rather functioned as factions.
 Liberals supported foreign investments, laissez-faire economics, and the separation of church and state.
 Meanwhile, conservatives supported protectionism, maintaining the Catholic Church's influence in society, and maintaining the political status quo.
 Furthermore, the liberals promoted federalism and states' rights while the conservatives supported centralization and a strong federal government.
 They viewed each other as enemies and accused the other of "demagoguery, disorganization, and anarchism" ("demagogia, desorganización y anarquismo").

 Arce, a liberal, defeated conservative José Cecilio del Valle in the 1825 presidential election and was inaugurated as President of Central America on 29 April 1825.
 Arce won after seven conservatives in the Federal Congress voted for him instead of for del Valle leading to some believing that Arce had formed a secret agreement with the conservatives.
 Guatemalan historian Alejandro Marure theorized that the conservatives elected Arce over del Valle as Arce was supposedly more likely to acknowledge legislative supremacy than del Valle.
 Liberal José Francisco Barrundia refused to become Arce's vice president, and liberals Mariano Gálvez and Pedro Molina Mazariegos refused cabinet appointments.
 These positions were instead filled with conservatives.

 Amidst a conflict between the liberal government of Guatemala opposed the conservative-controlled Federal Congress, Arce initially attempted to remain neutral.
 The liberals viewed Arce's neutrality as a betrayal.
 In June 1825, liberal Guatemalan politicians refused to attend a ceremony commemorating the 2-year-anniversary of the National Constitution Assembly's establishment as places of honor were reserved for federal government officials.
 Arce—at the instruction of the Federal Congress—sent federal soldiers to Guatemala to force protesting politicians to attend as their attendance was required by federal law.
-Juan Barrundia, Guatemala's governor, threatened to raise an army to "contain the despotism of a tyrant [Arce]", after which, the Federal Congress appeased Guatemalan officials by providing the state government offices inside a federal building in Guatemala City; at the time, the state government lacked any offices in Guatemala City after moving the state capital from Antigua Guatemala.
+Juan Barrundia, Guatemala's governor, threatened to raise an army to "contain the despotism of a tyrant (Arce)", after which, the Federal Congress appeased Guatemalan officials by providing the state government offices inside a federal building in Guatemala City; at the time, the state government lacked any offices in Guatemala City after moving the state capital from Antigua Guatemala.